Welcome to Essex No Dig

 We still find 5- 7 days in your house in a room, eg,hallway or heated greenhouse germinates most of the multi sown seeds we sow, then we move them outside undercover off heat in the poly tunnel or glass house.

-Melons and cucumbers growing well in the glass house.
+Melons and cucumbers grew well in the glass house.
 Obviously something that has enjoyed the extreme heat the East Anglia Uk has been experiencing.
-Another heat way predicted in August.
+Heat again in August 2025.

 December - January.
 Time to sow chillies, peppers and onion seeds (*Boxing Day) in modules.
 If you have not sown Boxing day like us give it a go and multi sow someonion seeds.